IIC-ITCC 2019 Workshop

 - Cleaning, consolidation, assembly, compensation and finishing

 - Sarah Staniforth – President Emeritus, IIC (UK)

-- Jixiang Shan – Director of the Palace Museum (China)
+- Jixiang Shan – Director of Gugong Institute (China)

 - Chandra Reedy –University of Delaware (US)